charlytron/ztm-python-comp-2022/README.md

 # ztm-python-comp-2022

-From a course taught by Andrei Neagoie.
+Notes from a course taught by Andrei Neagoie.

 The lecture naming conventions I use are merely for emphasis and visibility.
 In this schema, those lectures...